-Other Than Cancer, What May Cause PSA Levels To Rise?Ejaculation -- While your doctor may not recommend avoiding ejaculation prior to having a PSA test, it can slightly elevate your levels.
-If your PSA level is high and you ejaculated within 48 hours of the test, your doctor may want to conduct a retest and ask that you abstain from sexual activity (or masturbation) before it.
+Other Than Cancer, What May Cause High PSA Levels?Ejaculation -- While your doctor may not recommend avoiding ejaculation prior to having a PSA test, it can slightly elevate your levels.
+If your PSA level is high and you ejaculated within 48 hours of the test, your doctor may want to conduct a retest and ask that you abstain from sexual activity (or masturbation) before the test.

-Enlarged Prostate -- If you have benign prostatic hyperplasia (BPH), or an enlarged prostate, your PSA levels may be elevated.
-BPH is a common non-cancerous condition that occurs as men mature.
+Enlarged Prostate -- If you have benign prostatic hyperplasia (BPH), your PSA levels may be elevated.
+BPH is a common non-cancerous condition that occurs as men become older.

 "Men with abnormal PSA values can also be referred for biopsy, though some experts recommend first repeating the PSA several weeks later, particularly for borderline elevations below 7.0 ng/mL.
 PSA measurements have considerable short-term variability.
 A retrospective analysis of stored serum from 972 men found substantial year-to-year fluctuations with 44 percent of men with a PSA above 4.0 ng/mL having normal PSA findings at subsequent annual visits.